Cmackeydev/CCNA-Roadmap-of-a-junior-network-Engineer-/Daily_progression.md

 ## 2/10/2025

 I did for labs today , i lost some pace , but i got other things on my mind right now.

+## 2/11/2025

+I was lazy today.

+## 2/12/2025

+I did about seven Boson labs today and some flashcards.
+I have to buy the premium version of Anki Asap.